I’ve put together a list of readings and resources on conducting qualitative research remotely during Covid-19.

 This includes general readings on online qualitative research, online interviewing, online focus groups, online ethnography, diaries, narratives and storytelling, participatory approaches, visual methods, and ethical guidance.

-If you notice any readings missing from the list which you would like to share please get in touch and I will add them.
-You can email me at: email@example.com
+If you notice any readings missing from the list which you would like to share please get in touch and I will add them: firstname.lastname@example.org

 General readings on doing qualitative research online (and/or during Covid-19)